 One of the things they could also do is follow the euro truck way of doing it and sort of allow you to start your own coach company, your own drivers…Yes.
 That kind of thing.
 Another interesting thing I would like to see is Multiplayer.
 Do they have any plans for Multiplayer?
 Is that even on the cards?
 Are they already working on it?

 While coaches are very quiet in real life, it would also be nice to get the audio sorted internally in the game.
 Compared to a similar game like Bus Simulator, their audio still needs new features and some polishing as well.
 One thing I really find weird is passenger interaction.
-While it is perfectly normal for them to complain when you hit something, you will often hear ridiculous things on the way.
+While it is perfectly normal for them to complain when you hit something, you will often hear ridiculous things along the way.
 You might be cruising at or less than the speed limit but hear a passenger saying you’re too fast.
 When you slow your speed, and in this case something like over 60MPH, they will still complain you’re too slow.

 Another thing they have taken care of is the continued requests by passengers for a rest stop once you have covered some few hundred Kilometers.
 Earlier on, there was no clear explanation on where you were supposed to pull over and let them rest.
 I’m assuming this, among other new features, are still being perfected by the fernbus developers and will perhaps come up with something similar to Euro truck’s rest stops.